radio042/pizza-party/README.md

 To read a message from the topic "in", where the message "hello" was produced in the previous step:
 - open the console consumer for this topic
 - see the messages
-- exit the console conszmer with ctrl+c
+- exit the console consumer with ctrl+c
 ```
 $ docker exec pizza-party_kafka_1 kafka-console-consumer --topic in --bootstrap-server localhost:29092 --from-beginning